testdouble/backbone-fixins/README.md

 This project doesn't aim to saddle users with a new Backbone meta-framework.
 But neither does it have the luxury of being so focused as to only tackle one feature or problem (like [backbone-localstorage](https://github.com/jeromegn/Backbone.localStorage), [backbone.layoutmanager](https://github.com/tbranyen/backbone.layoutmanager), or [backbone-relational](https://github.com/PaulUithol/Backbone-relational) do).
 Instead, backbone-fixins will only ever be a handful of little, easy-to-discard boilerplate utilities.
 The only motivation here is to help new applications get up-and-running a little more quickly.

-# Components
+# components

 Right now it's just the SuperView.
-I've got short-term plans to add a generic CollectionView and a mixin that aid in model validation.
+I've got short-term plans to add a generic CollectionView and a mixin that aids in model validation.

 ## Backbone.Fixins.SuperView